 Go to group settings and select ‘Link existing group’.
-So for example, I run a flexible jobs group, of which many of the people joining are running their own direct sales business, therefore I link to my Cosmic Women in Business group.
+So for example, I run a flexible jobs group, of which many of the people joining are running their own direct sales business, therefore I link to my own group.
 Members can see the linked group and choose whether they join or not.

 You don’t want to be missing posts and vital interactions with your tribe, so ensure you have your group notifications set to ‘All posts’.
 Follow my NII! (no interaction ignored) principle – watch me explaining it here.

 Create a lead magnet on your website to lure people to your group – Mwah ha ha ha!